Gozzi98/merchant_ai/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-My friend is employed at an e-commerce company and is encountering challenges in efficiently categorizing products for customer interface.
-The task involves creating granular product categories, which proves to be exceedingly difficult solely based on product descriptions.
-By leveraging ChatGPT, I aim to develop a program that automates the categorization process, making it simpler to manipulate and manage product data.
+A friend of mine works for an e-commerce company that offers a marketplace to vendors.
+The challenge is being able to automate extraction of standardized product categorized from ambiguous product description data.
+By leveraging ChatGP to develop a program that automates the categorization process, making it simpler to manipulate and manage product data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>